-- Proxy Voting where a fund votes on management and/or shareholder resolutions in accordance with certain ESG-related considerations; - (ii) Shareholder engagement where a fund interacts with management of the company or debt issuer through meetings and/or written dialogue in accordance with certain ESG-related considerations.
+- Proxy Voting where a fund votes on management and/or shareholder resolutions in accordance with certain ESGrelated considerations; - (ii) Shareholder engagement where a fund interacts with management of the company or debt issuer through meetings and/or written dialogue in accordance with certain ESG-related considerations.

-The Fund uses ESG Integration as part of its investment process.
+The Fund offered under this simplified prospectus uses Negative Screening, Best-in-Class selection, ESG Integration, and Stewardship approaches by tracking an Index which incorporates these approaches..
 Mackenzie's stewardship practices are further described below under "Stewardship practices".